-Eligibility to compete and exceptions to pilot qualification requirements
+Eligibility to compete and exceptions to pilot qualification requirements According to Section 7A-2.

 The ranking reference date for qualification criteria, nation priority table and allocation is month/year ranking published on day/month/year.

 (3 calendar months before the championship starts)